IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine-scale-set/README.md

 ### Parameter: `pauseTimeBetweenBatches`

-The wait time between completing the update for all virtual machines in uno batch and starting the next batch.
+The wait time between completing the update for all virtual machines in one batch and starting the next batch.
 The time duration should be specified in ISO 8601 format.

 - Required: No
 - Type: string